kencrim/auth-take-home/README.md

 ```javascript
 http://lvh.me:3000/api/login
 ```
-Looks for a token in the authorization header, parses it if it finds one, and responds with the user's info to be displated on the page
+Looks for a token in the authorization header, parses it if it finds one, and responds with the user's info to be displayed on the page.

 ```javascript
 http://lvh.me:3000/api/adduser